-- Season pork loin with salt and pepper.
+- Season the pork tenderloin with salt and pepper.

 - Sear pork on all sides.

-- While pork is searing, make the soy ginger sauce and pour over pork loin.
+- While pork is searing, make the soy-ginger sauce and pour it over the pork loin.

-- To thicken sauce, remove pork from instant pot and turn pot to saute mode and add a mixture of cornstarch and water.
+- To thicken the sauce, remove pork from the instant pot and turn the pot to sauté mode, and add a mixture of cornstarch and water.

 - Let simmer for a few minutes until the sauce has thickened.
-Drizzle some sauce over pork and serve the remainder on the side.
+Drizzle some sauce over the cooked Honey Garlic Pork Tenderloin and serve the remainder on the side.